 2024: The Heart of Social Justice

-Hollins’ fourth annual Leading Equity, Diversity, and Justice (Leading EDJ) Conference will take place on February 15 and 16, 2024.
-This year’s theme will be “The Heart of Social Justice” and will feature a special movie screening on Thursday night, February 15, and two keynote speakers plus over a dozen sessions across two session times on Friday, February 16.
+Hollins’ fourth annual Leading Equity, Diversity, and Justice (Leading EDJ) Conference took place on February 15 and 16, 2024.
+This year’s theme was “The Heart of Social Justice” and featured a special movie screening on Thursday night, February 15, and a keynote speaker plus over a dozen sessions across two session times on Friday, February 16.

 Thursday, February 15